dustinpfister/blog_posts/_posts/js-xmlhttprequest.md

 ## 1 - Basic XmlHttpRequest examples

 In this section I will be starting out with just some basic, simple, copy and past style examples of XMLHttprequest, for typical situations of the use of the method.
+The basic process starts out with creating a new request object by calling the XMLHtteprequest constructor with the new keyword just like any other javaScript constructor function.

 ### 1.1 - Get an image and append the image to html